-A removal of breast implants and reaugmentation is the surgical procedure where a patient’s current implants are removed along with any internal scar tissue, the pocket is repaired and the new implants are placed.
+A removal of breast implants and reaugmentation is a surgical procedure in which a patient’s current implants are removed along with any internal scar tissue, the pocket is repaired, and the new implants are placed.
 This is usually carried out through the original incision to minimise scarring.

-Implants do not have a sell by date therefore do not require replacing every 10 – 20 years as some people currently believe.
-Reasons why patients would want to undergo breast implant removal and replace their implants:
+Implants do not have a sell-by date and therefore do not require replacing every 10 – 20 years as some people currently believe.
+Reasons why patients would want to undergo breast implant removal and replace their implants include:

 - To increase or decrease the size of the breasts

 - Breast appearance has changed following child birth or weight loss

 - Breast appearance has changed following weight loss

 - Breast appearance has changed with age.
 With age skin can weaken and gravity takes its toll resulting in a less desirable look